mxriverlynn/backbone.modelbinding/readme.md

 Backbone.ModelBinding supports the Asynchronous Module Definition standard, for use with RequireJS and other CommonJS implementations.

+Backbone itself does not yet support AMD setup.
+However, there is a branch available at https://github.com/jrburke/backbone/tree/optamd3 that adds support.

+In order to use Backbone and Backbone.ModelBinding in an AMD setup, you need to be using the latest version of Underscore.js (v.1.2.3 or higher) and the `optamd3` branch of Backbone.js.

 (example coming soon)

 ## Release Notes